looeee/discoverthreejs-site/markdown/book/first-steps/animation-loop.md

 Well, you get the picture.
 This might be ok if we have just a couple of animated objects in our scene, but it's not going to scale well.
 With fifty or a hundred animated objects, it's going to be downright ugly.
 It also breaks all kinds of software design principles, since now the `Loop` class has to have a deep understanding of how each animated object works.

 Here's a better idea: we'll define the logic for updating each object _on the object itself_.
 Each object will expose that logic using a generic `.tick` method of its own.
 Now, the `Loop.tick` method will be simple.
-Each frame, we'll loop over a list of animated objects and tell each of them to `.tick` forward by one frame.
+On each frame, we'll loop over a list of animated objects and tell each of them to `.tick` forward by one frame.
 It will look something like this:

 {{< code lang="js" linenostart="23" linenos="false" hl_lines="" caption="A decentralized animation system" >}}